Gunther-Schulz/coding-prompts/CLIPPY.md

         *   If planning to *delete* specific lines/code blocks, **MUST** briefly re-confirm using `grep_search` or targeted `read_file` that those elements *currently exist*.
         *   If planning to *add* a specific function/class/import, **MUST** briefly re-confirm it does *not already exist* in the intended form/location.
         *   If planning to *modify* a block, **MUST** briefly re-confirm the block exists and appears structurably compatible with the planned change.
-        If a precondition is not met (e.g., trying to delete something that\'s already gone), **STOP**, report the discrepancy, and revise the plan (potentially skipping the edit for this file).
+        If a precondition is not met (e.g., trying to delete something that's already gone), **STOP**, report the discrepancy, and revise the plan (potentially skipping the edit for this file).
 This check must be explicitly confirmed in the response before Step 4.1.

         **NEXT ACTION (Unless Blocked in Step 3 or Precondition Check Failed):** Upon successful completion and confirmation of the Self-Assessment (3.14) and Precondition Check (3.15) (or if it was N/A), and if no `**BLOCKER:**` from Step 3 has halted the process, autonomously continue to Step 4.1 for the first relevant file.
 This transition to Step 4 **MUST** occur within the same AI response turn. **Do not pause for user input here.**